Pieter-Jan Postma

-Pieter-Jan Postma (born the 10th of January 1982 in Heerenveen) is a sailor from the Netherlands and Olympic coach.
+Pieter-Jan Postma (born 10 January 1982 in Heerenveen) is a sailor from the Netherlands and Olympic coach.
 He represented the Netherlands three times at the Olympic Games and is a multiple National, European and World Champion.

 Postma starts sailing in an Optimist when he is seven years old.
 He graduated as a Maritime Officer and Technical Business Administration before participating in the 2008 Olympic Games in Beijing.
 During these games, Pieter-Jan Postma is 26 and takes fourteenth place.
 During the Olympic Games in London he reached the fourth place.
 He also participates in the Olympic Games in Rio de Janeiro and reaches the tenth place.

 He is a member of the Royal Water Sports Association Sneek.

 Personal life

 Postma spent the first seventeen years of his life in Terkaple, a tiny village in Friesland.
 He has a sister who is four years older and a sister who is two years younger.
 As a child, he spent a lot of time playing different sports: football, tennis, speed skating, and sailing.
 After secondary school, Postma started a study for Naval Officer on Terschelling in 2000, which he completed in 2005.
 From then on Postma focuses entirely on his sailing career.
 In 2010 he takes a break from sailing and completes his studies in Industrial Engineering and Management in Leeuwarden.
 Postma currently lives in Friesland.